claudio-silva/grunt-angular-builder/README.md

 7. Includes in the build the stylesheets and assets each module requires and excludes those that are not used by your app.

-8. Can also include in the build scripts that are not based on AngularJS.
+8. It can also include in the build scripts that are not based on AngularJS.

 9. Recognizes modules and libraries that are loaded independently and, therefore, are not part of the build.